Northern Illinois vs. Buffalo NCAA Football Odds, Plays and Insights | November 17, 2021

 Over/Under Insights

-- Northern Illinois and its opponents have gone over the current 63.5-point total in four of 10 games this season.
+- Northern Illinois and its opponents have combined to put up more than 60.5 points in four of 10 games this season.

-- Buffalo's games have gone over 63.5 points in three of nine chances this season.
+- Buffalo has combined with its opponents to score more than 60.5 points in four of nine games this season.

-- Wednesday's total is 0.1 points lower than the two team's combined 63.6 points per game average.

-- These two squads surrender a combined 63.9 points per game, 0.4 more than this contest's over/under.
+- The two teams combine to score 63.6 points per game, 3.1 more than the over/under in this contest.

+- The 63.9 points per game these two squads have allowed to opponents this season are 3.4 more than the 60.5 over/under in this contest.

-- The 63.5 total in this game is 6.8 points higher than the 56.7 average total in Bulls games this season.
+- The 60.5 total in this game is 3.8 points above the 56.7 average total in Bulls games this season.

 Northern Illinois Stats and Trends

-- This season, the Huskies have two ATS wins in three games as a favorite of 1.5 points or more.
+- The Huskies have covered the spread twice this season when favored by 1.5 points or more (in three chances).

-- Northern Illinois' games this year have hit the over in 50% of its opportunities (five times in 10 games with a set point total).

-- The Huskies average 31.5 points per game, comparable to the 30.6 per contest the Bulls surrender.
+- The Huskies score 31.5 points per game, comparable to the 30.6 per contest the Bulls give up.

 - Northern Illinois is 2-2-1 against the spread and 3-2 overall this season when the team records more than 30.6 points.

-- In games that Northern Illinois totals more than 425.0 yards, the team is 3-1-1 against the spread and 3-2 overall.
+- Northern Illinois is 3-1-1 against the spread and 3-2 overall when the team churns out over 425.0 yards.

-- This year, the Huskies have turned the ball over 13 times, two more than the Bulls' takeaways (11).
+- The Huskies have turned the ball over 13 times this season, two more turnovers than the Bulls have forced (11).

 - Find the latest spread and moneyline odds for Northern Illinois at SISportsbook.